 Create an empty directory to hold your working files.
-If you're using MacOS, this has to be on a case-sensitive filesystem.
 Give it any name you like:

-repo initto bring down the latest version of Repo with all its most recent bug fixes.
-You must specify a URL for the manifest, which specifies where the various repositories included in the Android source will be placed within your working directory.
+repo initto get the latest version of Repo with its most recent bug fixes.
+You must specify a URL for the manifest, which specifies where the various repositories included in the Android source are placed within your working directory.

 repo init -u https://android.googlesource.com/platform/manifest

-A successful initialization will end with a message stating that Repo is
+A successful initialization ends with a message stating that Repo is

 initialized in your working directory.
-Your client directory should now
+Your client directory now

 Downloading the Android source tree

-To pull down the Android source tree to your working directory from the repositories as specified in the default manifest, run
+To download the Android source tree to your working directory from the repositories as specified in the default manifest, run:

-The Android source files will be located in your working directory under their
+The Android source files are downloaded in your working directory under their project names.

 By default, access to the Android source code is anonymous.
-To protect the servers against excessive usage, each IP address is associated with a quota.
+To protect the servers against excessive use, each IP address is associated with a quota.

-When sharing an IP address with other users (e.g. when accessing the source repositories from beyond a NAT firewall), the quotas can trigger even for regular usage patterns (e.g. if many users sync new clients from the same IP address within a short period).
+When sharing an IP address with other users (for example, when accessing the source repositories from beyond a NAT firewall), the quotas can trigger even for regular use patterns (for example, if many users sync new clients from the same IP address within a short period).

-In that case, it is possible to use authenticated access, which then uses a separate quota for each user, regardless of the IP address.
+In that case, you can use authenticated access, which then uses a separate quota for each user, regardless of the IP address.

 Notice how the